thiblahute/meson-website/Reference-manual.md

       add_languages('objc')
     endif

+### benchmark

+Creates a benchmark item that will be run when the benchmark target is run.
+The behaviour of this function is identical to `test`.

 ### build_target

 Creates a build target whose type can be set dynamically with the `target_type` keyword argument.
 This declaration: